WolfieKnee/WolfieKnee.io/README.md

    * https://simplifier.net/HL7FHIRUKCoreR4/~guides
    * https://simplifier.net/guide/uk-core-implementation-guide?version=current
  * [Florence](https://florence.community/) (or Flo) text message based system for home blood pressure reporting (Ian McNicoll also told me about this).
+   * background on [NHS home bp monitoring)[https://www.england.nhs.uk/ourwork/clinical-policy/cvd/home-blood-pressure-monitoring/]
-   * I'd be interested in understanding if this could flow directed to an EHR.
+   * I'd be interested in understanding if this could flow directed to an EHR - this could become a #project
    * Also, could this be integrated into the NHS App
-   * could one create an app to capture BP reading from a machine (home or clinical) and push this through? it shoudl be possible to do this with fewer transposition errors, and could be impletmented with the hundreds of thousands of un-connected monitors already in hospitals, clinics and peoples homes...
+   * could one create an app to capture BP reading from a machine (home or clinical) and push this through? it should be possible to do this with fewer transposition errors, and could be impletmented with the hundreds of thousands of un-connected monitors already in hospitals, clinics and peoples homes...
+   * there is a [paper](https://www.frontiersin.org/articles/10.3389/frai.2021.543176/full) that shows PoC for this, and has made their code available as [BPimageTranscribe repo](https://github.com/cliffordlab/BPimageTranscribe)

 ## and here are things to do with past career
 ### my PhD and research work